PlagueHO/Workshop-AKS/README.md

 - Use the Azure CLI (`az`) to create and delete an Azure Container Service.
 - Use the Kubernetes tools (`kubectl`) to deploy and manage highly available container applications.
+- Use the Helm tool (`helm`) to deploy and manage a highly available Grafana cluster and connect it

 ## What You Will Need